sayakghosh/drive-integration/README.md

 - After all the existing files are fetched, the listener is started.
 - The listener listens for any file changes in the Drive.
 - Once a change is found, the file's metadata is stored in an ArrayList.
-- The metadata of the new files are accumulated till they reach a configured threshold(new.file.events.batch.size).
+- The metadata of the new files are accumulated till they reach a configured threshold - `new.file.events.batch.size`.
-- Once the threshold is reached, all the accumulated metadata is written into a file(location configurable).
+- Once the threshold is reached, all the accumulated metadata is written into a file(location is configurable).
 The files are then downloaded into a configured folder aswell.

 ## FUTURE IMPROVEMENTS

 - Add support for multiple JVMs.
 - Add support for application to resume from last checkpoint.
 This is to be done to minimize the impact of a JVM crash.
-- Integrate with Google OAuth to add support without using credentials.json file.
+- Integrate with Google OAuth to add support without using `credentials.json` file.

 ## STEPS TO RUN THE APPLICATION LOCALLY